DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We’ve changed the heading of each section to ‘Applications to [organisation the user belongs to]’.

-Now that we show more statuses in the tables, it is not accurate to say that the applications are all waiting for decisions.
+Now that we show more statuses in the tables, it’s not accurate to say that the applications are all waiting for decisions.

 This change also means that each heading is unique and we do not need to use a caption to indicate which organisation’s data is in the table.

 ### Breaking applications down by location

-We show a section for each organisation that the user belongs to.
+The overview page has a section for each organisation that the user belongs to.
 Each organisation is either a training provider or an accredited body.

+We previously only provided a breakdown by partner organisations.
+But we’ve since added a breakdown by location.

-Within each section we now break down applications by location.
-Since locations are operated by training providers, we show locations differently depending on whether the section is for a training provider or an accredited body.
+Since locations are operated by training providers, locations are shown differently depending on whether the section is for a training provider or an accredited body.

 Training providers have separate tables breaking down applications by: